CoinRemitter/woocommerce-wordpress/README.md

 5. For **API key** and **Password** You can get it from your coinremitter account.
 Please follow this instruction to create a wallet.
 [How to create a wallet in Coinremitter ?](https://blog.coinremitter.com/how-to-create-a-wallet-on-coinremitter)
 6. Paste the API key and Password from your Coinremitter wallet
 7. **Exchange Rate Multiplier**: We suggest you set it to 1.
 For instance, if you set it to 1.10, then prices for cryptocurrencies will be increased by 10%, and you can set it to 0.95 in this text box for a 5% discount.
-8. **Minimum Invoice Value**: Setting the minimum invoice limit is necessary, The generated invoice won't be less than the minimum invoice limit.
+8. **Minimum Invoice Value**: Setting the minimum invoice limit is necessary, This wallet option will not display on checkout page if total order value is less then minimum invoice value.
 ![API key & password for Coinremitter’s WordPress plugin](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-2.png)
 9. Now click on **VERIFY & ADD**.
 10. Congratulations!
 You have successfully linked your wallet.
 It will display the wallet on the same page